 Artwork via Apple Music / iTunes

-The Neighbourhood's single "Daddy Issues" has reached a new commercial milestone, receiving a 5x Platinum certification from the Recording Industry Association of America (RIAA).
-The certification, awarded on October 30, 2025, signifies 5,000,000 certified units in sales and streaming equivalents in the United States.
-The track was released via Columbia Records.
+The collaborative single "Me, Myself & I" by G-Eazy and Bebe Rexha has achieved a significant sales milestone, earning a 9x Platinum certification from the Recording Industry Association of America (RIAA).
+The certification, dated December 3, 2025, recognizes 9,000,000 certified units in the United States.
+The R&B/Hip-Hop track was released by RCA Records.

 Photo via Spotify